nhn/tui.calendar/docs/en/apis/options.md

 - Type: `number`
 - Default: `0`

 Specifies the number of weeks shown in the monthly view.
 The default value is `0`, indicating 6 weeks.
-You can specify a value from `1` to `6` to specify a different number of states.
+You can specify a value from `1` to `6` to specify a different number of weeks.

 ⚠️ If you set this option, the current date will always be in the first week.